Kerron Stewart

 Kerron Stewart (born 16 April 1984) is a retired Jamaican sprinter who specialized in the 100 metres and 200 metres.
 She is the 2008 Jamaican national champion in the 100 m clocking 10.80s.
 She defeated World Champion Veronica Campbell-Brown in the process and now is the 2008 Summer Olympics silver medalist after she tied with Sherone Simpson in a time of 10.98s.
 She also earned a bronze medal in the 200 metres at the 2008 Summer Olympics with a time of 22.00s.
 She was born in Kingston and retired after the 2018 season.

 Stewart holds one of the fastest non-winning times for the women's 100 metres.
-In the 2009 World Athletics Championships from Berlin, she ran 10.75 seconds only to finish second to compatriot, Shelly-Ann Fraser who ran a 10.73 race.
-Stewart also anchored the Jamaican 4x100 m relay team to victory in a time of 42.06.
+In the 2009 World Athletics Championships from Berlin, she ran 10.75 seconds only to finish second to compatriot, Shelly-Ann Fraser-Pryce who ran a 10.73 race.
+Stewart also anchored the Jamaican 4 × 100 m relay team to victory in a time of 42.06.

 Junior career

-She won the U18 100m at the 2000 Carifta Games.
-She also represented Jamaica at the World Junior Championships that year, winning a silver medal in the 4 x 100 m relay.
+Stewart attended St. Jago High School.
+She won the U18 100 m at the 2000 Carifta Games.
+She also represented Jamaica at the World Junior Championships that year, winning a silver medal in the 4 × 100 m relay.
 In 2001, she finished second in the 200 m at the World Youth Games.
 In the following year, she finished fourth in the 100 m at the World Junior Championships, and second at the U20 100 m at the 2002 Carifta Games.
 After winning the U20 100 m, and coming third in the U20 200 m at the 2003 Carifta Games, she was selected for the 2003 Pan American Games, but injured herself in the athlete's village by walking through a plate glass window in the dark, forcing her out of action for three months.

 Recovering, she was selected as an alternate for the Jamaican 2004 Olympic team, but did not get to race.

 Auburn University

-Stewart ran track and field for Auburn University under coach Henry Rolle at NCCA division I level.
-She was named 2007 SEC Runner of the Year and USTFCCCA National Runner of the Year after capturing the SEC and NCAA Championships in the 60m and the 200m.
+Stewart first competed in the NJCAA for Essex County College and then transferred to Auburn University.
+She ran for the Auburn Tigers track and field team under coach Henry Rolle at NCCA division I level.
+She was named 2007 SEC Runner of the Year and USTFCCCA National Runner of the Year after capturing the SEC and NCAA Championships in the 60 m and the 200 m.
 She was named All-American for seven times and one of the best athlete in the school's history.
 In 2007, she won the Honda Sports Award as the nation's best female collegiate track and field athlete.